Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

-The underlying rewriting speech translation system distinguishes three levels of status for segments (automatically identified sentences): ``Finalized'' segments means no further changes are possible. ``Completed'' segments are sentences which received a punctuation mark.
+\item[Highlighting Flicker Status]~~The underlying rewriting speech translation system distinguishes three levels of status for segments (automatically identified sentences): ``Finalized'' segments no longer change. ``Completed'' segments are sentences which received a punctuation mark.
 They can be changed by a new update and the prediction of the punctuation may also change or disappear.
 They usually flicker once in several seconds. ``Expected'' segments are incomplete sentences, to which new translated words are still appended.
 They flicker several times per second.

 It is a user interface question if the status of the segments should be indicated by highlighting, or if this piece of information would be rather disturbing.
 We experimented only with colouring text background in large and medium subtitling window for audio-only documents.